AI-Bassem/DocTalk/README.md

 *   Load and process documents from specified URLs.
 *   Generate and use embeddings for text data.
-*   Leverage the OctoAI model for language understanding and processing.
+*   Leverage the OctoAI LLM endpoints for language understanding and processing.
 *   Compatible with AWS Lambda for serverless deployment.

 Prerequisites